Clare Swan Head Start will offer more than just affordable childcare

 “We’re creating something that’s intended to go beyond just quality, affordable childcare,” explained Deb Northburg, CITC’s director of Child and Family Services (CFS).
 “The head start center will be a place for parents to connect with each other as peers and get excited about their children’s development, growth, health, and safety.”

 It also offers the prospect of a solid, well paying job for some CITC participants.
-Among the newly trained teachers are several TANF parents; Wirz says positions like cook’s assistant and receptionist may equip TANF and Supported Work Experience participants with on-the-job training.
+Among the newly trained teachers are nine TANF parents; Wirz says positions like cook’s assistant and receptionist may equip TANF and Supported Work Experience participants with on-the-job training.

 “We’re very excited to offer this new CITC program,” Northburg said.
 “It’s an excellent opportunity to engage the whole family and to provide a place where parents can connect and build a community.”